Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

-These savory bites are a bit of a life saver.
+These savory bites are a bit of a lifesaver.
 Not only do these stuffed mushrooms feed a crowd and pack a neat flavor that everybody will fall in love with, they can also be prepared in advance, ready for popping into the oven just before serving.

 Once the mushrooms are stuffed, they can be covered and left aside, ready for baking at the last moment.
-This makes them perfect for entertaining since there’s no last minute fiddling around in the kitchen for you.
+This makes them perfect for entertaining since there’s no last-minute fiddling around in the kitchen for you.
 A bit like Cinderella, you do get to go to the ball after all.

-Instead, a blend of fresh spinach (or greens), breadcrumbs, garlic and butter provide a lusciously bright and flavor packed stuffing which is topped with Parmesan cheese.
+Instead, a blend of fresh spinach (or greens), breadcrumbs, garlic, and butter provide a lusciously bright and flavor-packed stuffing which is topped with Parmesan cheese.
 They bake up wonderfully and deliver a punchy flavor profile.

 Of course, for die-hard meat lovers, feel free to switch up some or all of the mushrooms by adding a little diced ham, bacon or sausage into the stuffing mix.

 Although these Vegetarian Stuffed Mushrooms make ideal fancy finger food at parties they are equally delicious served as an appetizer or even as a side dish.
 So this is one versatile recipe to store in your kitchen arsenal.